 A long time ago, IBM forever changed sales with the introduction of BANT.
-The mantra is familiar to any salesperson: qualify your prospects based on their Budget, Authority, Needs, and Timeline.
+The mantra is familiar to any salesperson tuned into the need for annual revenue growth: qualify your prospects based on their Budget, Authority, Needs, and Timeline.

 Today, people are much more informed about you and your competitor's products and services, have identified their needs, and started to design their own solutions -- all before even thinking about talking to a salesperson.
 One qualification process we’ve developed internally to qualify best whether a prospect actually could benefit from our products and services is a three-part framework called GPCTBA/C&I that we go through during an exploratory call.

-Here's a breakdown of each part of this qualifying process.
+Here's a breakdown of each part of this sales qualifying process.

 - GPCT (Goals, Plans, Challenges, Timeline)

 Ask questions and understand your prospect.
 What are your prospect's goals?
 Their company's goals?
 Are these goals something your product can help them achieve?
 What are your prospect’s plans to achieve his or her goals, and the company’s goals?

 The goals you want to identify are measureable goals your prospect wants or needs to hit.
 There are only a few reasons to buy any product: to make more money, save money, or avoid some risk of losing money.
 When talking about goals, salespeople can commonly help prospects think even larger or more realistically based on their experience assisting others in similar situations.
 Some questions you can ask include: What is your top priority in 2013?
 Do you have precise company goals?
 Do you have specific revenue goals for this upcoming quarter/year?
 Are there any other business goals that are important?
 Do you have other goals that can be paired with these?